Skip Navigation

 *Credits transferred in from another college or university via an official Transfer Credit Evaluation are factored into the calculation of how many credits a student has completed in determining the minimum Cumulative GPA threshold from the chart.

-Credit hour completion is the quantitative measure of SAP, meaning that students must complete a certain percentage of courses to maintain eligibility for Federal Student Aid.
+Credit hour completion is the quantitative measure of SAP, meaning that students must complete a certain percentage of courses toward certificate or degree completion in order to maintain FSA eligibility.
 Each academic program within our university system has a defined number of credit hours required for completion.
-To maintain SAP, students must achieve a minimum percentage of credits earned versus credits attempted
+To maintain SAP, students must achieve a minimum percentage of credits completed (i.e., earned) versus credits attempted.

-• A student must complete their program within 150% of the published credits.
+• A student must complete their program within 150% of the published length of the program.
+For example, a student in a two-year program must be on track to complete their program within three years.

-• Any course in which the student remains beyond Week One (add/drop) will count towards attempted courses regardless of the grade received.
+• Any course in which the student remains beyond Week One (add/drop) will count towards attempted credits regardless of the grade received.

 • Undergraduate courses with a final undergraduate grade of A through D- will be counted towards credits attempted and completed.